 My name is Mason Ellis.
-I was involved in a car accident during my senior year of high school, which rendered me quadriplegic with a C5 spinal cord injury.
+I was in a car accident during my senior year of high school, leaving me quadriplegic with a C5 spinal cord injury.
 You can read more about my story here.
 Since then, I have been actively working on beating my spinal cord injury every day.

 It’s my goal to use my experience to help and inspire others.
-I like to peer-mentor and volunteer when I can, and one of my primary ways of reaching out to others with spinal cord injuries is through my YouTube channel.
-My wide variety of original videos include educational information about quadriplegia, including what tenodesis is and why quadriplegics sometimes experience spasms, as well as helpful how-to videos like dressing yourself as a quadriplegic.
+I like to peer-mentor and volunteer when I can.
+One of my primary ways of reaching out to others with spinal cord injuries is through my YouTube channel.
+My original videos feature a variety of educational information about living as a quadriplegic.
+I like to include helpful topics like what tenodesis is, why quadriplegics experience spasms, and how-to videos like dressing yourself as a quadriplegic.

 Self-Cathing After a Spinal Cord Injury

-After a spinal cord injury, catheterizing may be a necessity, depending on your level of injury.
+After a spinal cord injury, catheterizing may be necessary, depending on your level of injury.
 Using intermittent catheters can keep your bladder from over-filling and prevent leakage.
 However, self-cathing can be difficult if you are a quadriplegic with poor hand dexterity.

-When I was first injured as a C5 quadriplegic, I was unable to self-cath until about a year after my injury.
+When I was first injured as a C5 quadriplegic, I couldn’t self-cath until a year after my injury.
 That’s when 180 Medical introduced me to the MTG EZ-Gripper® closed system catheter.

 Another helpful product I recently discovered that can help quadriplegics and others with limited hand dexterity with the process of catheterization is the MTG Eagle™ Board.
 The Eagle™ Board, manufactured by MTG (Medical Technologies of Georgia), was created to help catheter-users with low or limited dexterity perform self-catheterization on their own.